Review of EtherParty: Platform for Blockchain Software Products

 Essentially, Rocket will allow teams to create and execute the smart contracts that are required in order to launch these crowdsales.
 They want the platform to be an end-to-end solution for the utility token space.
 It has also being designed to be user friendly so that non-developers and new users can interact with it and launch the crowdsale.

 Rocket launched in July of 2018 and the team has been testing it since then.
-They have taken user’s feedback on board and they have refined the product with further updates.
-If you wanted more information about Rocket then you can read more about it in this blog post.
+They have taken user's feedback on board and they have refined the product with further updates.

 While the Rocket platform is interesting, it remains to be seen whether there will be demand to launch ICOs on it in the near term.
 There is currently quite a bit of uncertainty in the market regarding the legal standing of ICOs and utility tokens in the eyes of global regulators.